Oriented Borel-Moore homologies of toric varieties: Introduction

 is an isomorphism for all varieties $Y$.
 This is a nontrivial result as it implies, among other things, that if $Y$ and $X_\Delta$ are smooth, then all the line bundles on $Y \times X_\Delta$ can be expressed as an exterior product of line bundles on $Y$ and $X_\Delta$, and this expression is unique up to isomorphism (neither of these facts hold in general).

-A natural question to ask is do these theorems generalize for other theories such as the equivariant Chow groups $\ch_*^T$ or algebraic cobordism $\Omega_*$.
-The results would be useful especially in the case of algebraic cobordism, where computations are hard, and the groups are known only in a handful of cases.
+A natural question to ask is if these theorems generalize to other similar theories such as the equivariant Chow groups $\ch_*^T$ or algebraic bordism $\Omega_*$.
+The results would be useful especially in the case of algebraic bordism, where computations are hard, and the groups are known only in a handful of cases.
 Structural results on the behavior of these groups are therefore important to improve our understanding.

-This paper grew out of the attempts to generalize the two results to more general than $\ch_*$.
-It turns out that the Künneth formula is the harder one of these, and that the original proof for the universal coefficient theorem goes trough for an arbitrary theory as soon as the Künneth isomorphism property is known.
-Moreover, the techniques that allow us to generalize the Künneth property also offer a nice explicit description of the algebraic cobordism $\Omega_*(X_\Delta)$ of a smooth toric variety that can be used to determine the algebraic cobordism of a \emph{singular} toric variety.
-The methods of computations should immediately generalize for other similar theories.
+This paper grew out of the attempts to generalize the two results to other theories than $\ch_*$.
+It turns out that the Künneth formula is the harder one of these, and that the original proof for the universal coefficient theorem goes through for an arbitrary theory as soon as the Künneth isomorphism property is known.
+Moreover, the techniques that allow us to generalize the Künneth property also offer a nice homological description of the algebraic bordism $\Omega_*(X_\Delta)$ of a smooth toric variety.
+The previous descriptions for the groups were \emph{cohomological} --- they were actually descriptions of the cohomology rings, which are isomorphic to the homology groups by Poincaré duality.

+The problem with the cohomological descriptions is that it is not natural to work with some of the functorial aspects of the homology groups.
+Namely, describing pullback operations is easy, but describing the proper pushforward maps is hard.
+In order to use the descent exact sequence to calculate the homology groups of singular varieties, we need to be able to effectively work with pushforwards, and hence the need for a new description.
+In the case of algebraic bordism, no calculations of homology groups of singular toric varieties have been carried out previously.
+In fact, as far as the author is aware, the examples computed in this paper are the first examples of algebraic bordism group of any singular variety.